fireundubh/playwithfire/pyro/extended-schema.md

 ## Technical Schema Reference

-For information about document structure, type constrains, and other rules, refer to the XSD directly.
+For information about document structure, type constraints, and other rules, refer to the XSD directly.

 See: [Pyro Project XML Schema Definition](https://github.com/fireundubh/pyro/blob/master/pyro/PapyrusProject.xsd)